-Experiential Assignments - Exploring Online Virtual Communities with VR

-Students used VR headsets to explore online virtual communities.
-In Fall 2022 they explored the AltspaceVR metaverse, and in Spring 2023, the Meta Horizon Worlds metaverse.
-(AltspaceVR was discontinued in early 2023, necessitating the switch to a different online virtual community.)
+Experiential Assignments - Exploring Online Virtual Communities with VR was discontinued in early 2023, necessitating the switch to a different online virtual community.)
 For many students this was their first experience with a VR headset, and they needed some guidance from lab tutors on how to use the hand controllers to navigate and explore their virtual spaces.
 In the fall, this assignment was given later in the semester; in the spring, it was earlier, so that students could better appreciate readings about immersive technologies and spaces having experienced them themselves.
 (See Figure 3.)